WHAT’S A SPINAL FUSION?

 The term “Spinal Fusion” refers to a neurosurgical procedure that joins two or more vertebrae permanently into one solid bone 1.
 This fusion leaves no space between these two or more bones.
-Spinal fusion uses an extra bone to fill the space that usually exists between the two separate vertebrae.
+Spinal fusion uses an extra bone to fill the space that usually develops between the two separate vertebrae.
 When the bone heals, there’s no longer space between them.
 Neurosurgeons can perform this fusion at any level of the spine.
 This helps to prevent any movement between the fused vertebrae.
-This procedure, sometimes, known as a welding process because it turns two or more vertebrae into a single, solid bone.
+This procedure, sometimes, known as a welding process due to it turning two or more vertebrae into a single, solid bone.

 Conditions for Spinal Fusion